SamDeMario-lab/NanoBlot/To_do.md

 # To Do

+### RTPCR
+Add a flag that accepts a separate metadata file and cuts the reads down to a user specificed length before plotting.

+### Re-add simple library size normalization function

+### Change /temp/NORM to /temp/count_tables

+### Add functionality for user to add annotation file

+### Add user_input_files to the gitignore

 ### Fix Metadata file
 The Metadata file has 3 columns the second column was going to specify whether the input files were FAST5 or BAMs but the we descided to make the script require mapped bam files.